-This bill seeks to significantly reform the regulations governing lobbyists in Idaho by repealing several existing sections of the Idaho Code related to lobbyist registration, exemptions, and reporting requirements.
-Specifically, it repeals Sections 67-6617 through 67-6622, which cover the registration process, duties of lobbyists, and the employment of unregistered individuals.
-In addition, the bill amends the heading for Chapter 66 of Title 67 to remove references to lobbyists and updates Section 67-6602 to eliminate outdated definitions.
-In place of these repealed sections, the bill introduces a new Chapter 7 to Title 74, which establishes comprehensive provisions for lobbyist registration and reporting, aiming to enhance transparency and public confidence in government.
+This bill seeks to reform the regulations governing lobbyists in Idaho by repealing several sections of the Idaho Code related to lobbyist registration, reporting, and duties, specifically Sections 67-6617 through 67-6622.
+It amends the heading for Chapter 66 of Title 67 to remove references to lobbyists and updates Section 67-6602 to eliminate outdated definitions.
+In place of the repealed sections, the bill introduces a new Chapter 7 to Title 74, which establishes comprehensive provisions for lobbying disclosure, including definitions, registration processes, and the duties of lobbyists and state entities.
+The bill also outlines enforcement mechanisms, late filing penalties, and certification requirements for lobbyist statements, aiming to enhance transparency and public confidence in government.

 Statutes affected: Bill Text: 67-6617, 67-6618, 67-6619, 67-6619A, 67-6620, 67-6621, 67-6622, 67-6602, 18-1356, 67-6625, 74-106